 The Proactive Healthcare for Older People Living in Care Homes (PEACH) Study used Quality Improvement Collaboratives as a way of helping Clinical Commissioning Groups in South Nottinghamshire to align their care more closely with evidence based principles of Comprehensive Geriatric Assessment.
 The PEACH team used realist methodology to understand how the collaboratives operated across the interface of health and social care and the interventions used by the collaboratives as part of Quality Improvement Cycles.
 In addition, the team developed an algorithm to better interrogate acute hospital databases for care home admissions and to compile these data as a dashboard for care providers.

 Future research interests include:

-- Minimum datasets and their roles in driving clinical care planning and quality improvement in the care home setting.
+- Further understanding the utility of minimum datasets and their roles in driving clinical care planning and quality improvement in the care home setting.

 - Sarcopenia, protein supplementation and exercise in cohorts of frail older adults, including those living in long-term care.

 - Developing more coherent approaches to prescribing and deprescribing in long-term care.